Skip to main content

 Why Choose All Well for Loft Conversions in Kensington?

-Loft conversions in Kensington are more complex than in other boroughs because of the conservation and listing requirements, but the value they add is proportionally enormous.
-Adding a bedroom and en-suite to a Kensington townhouse can add £250,000-£400,000 to the property value.
+Loft conversions in Kensington are more complex than in other boroughs because of the conservation and listing requirements, but the space and value they add are proportionally enormous.
+Adding a bedroom and en-suite to a Kensington townhouse transforms how the whole house works.
 We work with structural engineers and conservation architects who specialise in RBKC properties to design conversions that satisfy the council's requirements and maximise the usable space.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.